camoverride/camoverride-personal-blog/_posts/2020-04-06-foraging-in-san-francisco.md

 published: false
 ---

 Walden.
-Fuck the wilderness - im a city boy
+Fuck the wilderness - im in the city